-Vulcano, figlio di Giove or as it is known as in America – Vulcan, Son of Jupiter, is as ridiculous a film as you will ever see, yet it is so good at the same time you cannot help but love it.
-The dubbing is absolutely terrible if you should choose to watch a version of the film that has it and there are times when the translation makes no sense at all, that or nobody cared when they were doing it to fix any of the mistakes or make it coherent.
+Vulcano, figlio di Giove or as it is known as in America – Vulcan, Son of Jupiter, is as ridiculous a film as one will ever see, yet it is so good at the same time you cannot help but love it.
+The dubbing is absolutely terrible if you should choose to watch a version of the movie that has it and there are times when the translation makes no sense at all, that or nobody cared when they were doing it to fix any of the mistakes or make it at all coherent.
 That aside, it is a full-on spectacle on par with many of the peplums of the time with all the things you love about them.

-This particular film sees Mars and Venus in love and when they get in a tiff with Jupiter, father of all the gods, they decide to runaway to Earth and convince some poor mortals to build a castle that would touch the sky and reach Mount Olympus.
+This particular film sees Mars and Venus in love and when they get in a tiff with Jupiter, father of all the gods, they decide to run away to Earth and convince some poor mortals to build a castle that would touch the sky and reach Mount Olympus.
 Jupiter sends Vulcan to Earth to put a stop to Mars and his machinations and while there, he meets a human woman named Etna, a very beautiful woman if ever there were one.
 Eventually, everyone battles it out until Jupiter puts a stop to it and declares everyone has to do as he says, something that he could have done at the beginning of the film to avoid everything that happened thereafter.

-The special effects were few, which was a good thing as the producers of this film did not seem to inject a lot of cash into it as evidenced by everything, but the story was as decent as the acting and Emimmo Salvi did a fair job of bringing it to the big screen.
+The special effects were few, which was a good thing as the producers of this spectacle did not seem to inject a lot of cash into it as evidenced by everything, but the story was as decent as the acting and Emimmo Salvi did a fair job of bringing it to the big screen.
 It would have been nice to see a giant monster or two for our hero to fight, but such as it is, it was enjoyable enough that you did not really need one.
-Vulcan, Son of Jupiter is not very good when it comes right down to it and just a little silly, but it is a lot of fun nonetheless and a must for anyone who enjoys a little sword and sandal action.
+Vulcan, Son of Jupiter is not very good when it comes right down to it and just a little silly, maybe more so, but it is a lot of fun nonetheless and a must for anyone who enjoys a little sword and sandal action.

 3 out of 5